PedroHenriques/golang_ms_template/README.md

 **flags:**
 - `--docker` Build the coverage report in a Docker container

-Each test project's coverage report will be located inside a directory named `TestResults`, inside each test project's directory.

-The HTML coverage report is located inside the directory `./coverageReport`, which contains an `index.html` file.
+The coverage report is located inside the directory `./coverageReport`, which contains a `coverage.out` file and a `coverage.html` file.

 ## Project dependencies update validations
 To check for updates to the project dependencies and update them if needed, from the root of the project run the command